A Novel Approach to Predictive Accuracy Testing in Nested Environments: Introduction

 The paper is organised as follows.
 Section 2 introduces the nested forecasting environment and establishes the limiting null distributions of two novel test statistics.
 Section 3 concentrates on their asymptotic power properties, establishing their consistency and ability to detect local departures from the null.
 Section 4 introduces a simple adjustment to the same statistics shown to further enhance their power properties without affecting their null distributions.
 Section 5 provides a comprehensive finite sample evaluation of our methods based on two DGPs calibrated to commonly encountered applications.
-Section 6 provides an overview of our key results and discusses extensions.
-All proofs are relegated to the appendix.
+Section 6 illustrates the use of our proposed methods via an application to exchange rate models.
+Section 7 overviews our key results and discusses extensions.
+Proofs are given in the Appendix.
+Further simulation results are provided in an online supplement.